Why Choose Sabi Sands Game Reserve for Your Budget Safari?

 When people think about an African safari, one of the first places they think of is the Kruger National Park in South Africa.
-This is no wonder, with its varying habitats, huge number of mammal, reptile, creepy-crawly and bird species and beautiful bush, beside the ever-sought-after Big 5!
+This is no wonder, with its varying habitats, the huge number of mammals, reptiles, creepy-crawly and bird species and beautiful bush, beside the ever-sought-after Big 5!

-Situated in the south-west of Kruger, Sabi Sand Reserve covers an area of 65 000 hectares and shares a 50 km, unfenced border with Kruger.
-On its southern boundary the Sand River, and through the middle, the Sabie River flow, thus the name: Sabi Sand.
-Below is a Sabi Sands map that shows its position within the Greater Kruger Park, Sabi Sand within South Africa and Sabi Sand within Afrrica.
+Situated in the southwest of Kruger, Sabi Sand Reserve covers an area of 65,000 hectares and shares a 50 km, unfenced border with Kruger.
+On its southern boundary, the Sand River, and through the middle, the Sabie River flows, thus the name: Sabi Sand.
+Below is a Sabi Sands map that shows its position within the Greater Kruger Park, Sabi Sand within South Africa, and Sabi Sand within Africa.

 It forms part of the Greater Kruger, which means that the animals roam freely across the whole area.
-Sabi Sands is known for its incredible game sightings, including the predators and especially leopard.
-The Big 5 thrive here.
+Sabi Sands is known for its incredible game sightings, including the predators and especially the leopards.
+The Big 5 animals thrive here.

-Getting to Sabi Sand is easy.
-Numerous operators offer a shuttle service from Johannesburg to Sabi and with most safaris, this transfer is included.
+Getting to Sabi Sand Game Reserve is easy.
+Numerous operators offer a shuttle service from Johannesburg to Sabi Sands, and with most safaris, this transfer is included.

-If you’re not keen to spend time on the roads, it’s a hop, skip, and a jump by air to one of the three airports - Skukuza Airport, Kruger/Mpumalanga International Airport or Hoedspruit Airport.
+If you’re not keen to spend time on the roads, it’s a hop, skip, and jump by air to one of the three airports - Skukuza Airport, Kruger Mpumalanga International Airport or Eastgate Airport.
 Depending on where you land, the transfer by road to your camp may be through the park, so it’s a mini, welcoming, game drive.
-There are also a number of small airstrips within Sabi Sands, for those wishing to arrive by charter flight.
+There are also a number of small airstrips within Sabi Sands for those wishing to arrive by charter flight.

 From Johannesburg: 450 km, 6 hours